OpenZeppelin/cairo-contracts/docs/Account.md

 #### `is_valid_signature`

-This function is inspired in [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) and checks whether a given signature is valid, otherwise it reverts.
+This function is inspired by [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) and checks whether a given signature is valid, otherwise it reverts.

 ##### Parameters:
 ```